atbrask/RPIWeather/Backend/README.md

 * Raspberry Pi Model B
 * SD card
 * nRF24L01(+) radio module connected to the SPI bus (see below)
+* BMP085/180 barometric sensor connected to the I2C bus (see below)
 * A bunch of "atbrask's Sensor Nodes"
 * A running [InfluxDB](http://influxdb.com) server
 * A [disk image of piCore 5.3.1-SSH](http://tinycorelinux.net/5.x/armv6/releases/5.3/piCore-5.3.1-SSH.zip) (+ basic knowledge about how to use it)